dlang-tour/core/CONTRIBUTING.md

 page) mark the source code with a 2nd level title `{SourceCode:disabled}` instead of just `{SourceCode}`.

+If source code doesn't compile from the start and the user is supposed to complete the example code, mark the source code section title with `{SourceCode:incomplete}`.
+A sanity check is implemented which automatically checks source code examples for validity and those source code examples are just ignored.

 ### Source Code formatting

 * Source code examples should be indented with 4 spaces.